Evanidus14/Aldrnari-Gamepad-Setup/README.md

 ### Steam Controller Configuration Setup

 Once you have Steam open, ensure that your controller is on and being read by Steam.
 From here, go over to Skyrim Special Edition in your library and click on "Controller Configuration" right underneath the logo on the right side.
 Now click on the "Browse Configs" button.
 This will bring up several options.
 We want to mouse over to "Community" bindings.
-Now, depending on the controller you're using, you may have to click the button at the bottom of the screen "Show Other Controller Types" in order to see the configurations.
+Now, depending on the controller you're using.
+You may have to click the button at the bottom of the screen "Show Other Controller Types" in order to see the configurations.

 The configurations were made on a PS5 controller and an Xbox Elite controller but they will still work with earlier generation models.
 That is to say, the PS5 controller configuration works with a PS4 controller and the Xbox Elite configuration works with any Xbox controller.
 If you're using some sort of wonky 3rd party controller, it *should* work with the Xbox configuration.
 My configurations are most likely down at the bottom of the list and are titled "Aldrnari Controller Configuration."
 Apply the appropriate configuration and you can move on to the next steps.

 ## Configuration Explanation